Purdue-CSUSB/purdueusb.com/_wiki/help-room.md

 ## Virtual Tutoring

-When you are ready for help add your name to the USB Helproom BoilerQ https://courses.cs.purdue.edu/queue.
+Add your name to the USB Helproom BoilerQ https://courses.cs.purdue.edu/queue.
 When a tutor is ready, you will be instructed to join their Zoom lobby for assistance.
 The time limit on each call will be around 15-20 mins, but this limit is subject to change based on the traffic of the help room.